Emulsification

 Pan sauce

 A quick emulsion made by deglazing a hot pan after searing.
+The fond (browned bits on the pan) dissolves into the liquid and adds depth.

 Why emulsions break and how to fix them

-| Oil pools on surface | Added oil too fast | Start over: whisk broken sauce into a fresh yolk, drop by drop |
+You added oil too fast.
+Start over: whisk the broken sauce into a fresh egg yolk, drop by drop.

-| Sauce is thin | Not enough emulsifier or insufficient whisking | Add a tsp of mustard and re-whisk, or use an immersion blender |
+Not enough emulsifier or insufficient whisking.
+Add a teaspoon of mustard and re-whisk, or switch to an immersion blender.

-| Pan sauce is greasy | Not enough reduction or too much fat | Return to heat, add more stock, reduce further |
+Not enough reduction or too much fat left in the pan.
+Return to heat, add more stock, and reduce further.

 Tips for stable emulsions